 For other community services that may be available, please search using the City of Wagga Wagga's online Community Directory below, or you could Ask Izzy:

 Ask Izzy is a free, anonymous and location-based online directory that will help find food, shelter, health and other critical support services for people who are experiencing homelessness in the community.

 Can We Help?

-Throughout January 2017, Wagga Wagga City Council, with the assistance of Mission Australia, developed a community awareness initiative geared at vulnerable young people.
+Throughout January 2017, the City of Wagga Wagga developed a community awareness initiative geared at vulnerable young people (with support from Mission Australia).
 You may notice these eye catching posters on bus shelters across the city, aimed at addressing four critical areas facing our youth today.
 These include homelessness, mental health, food relief and disability.